Vitamin B12: Bacteria and archaea

 Vitamin B_{12} is produced in nature by certain bacteria and archaea.
 It is synthesized by some bacteria in the gut microbiota in humans and other animals, but it has long been thought that humans cannot absorb this as it is made in the colon, downstream from the small intestine, where the absorption of most nutrients occurs.
 Ruminants, such as cows and sheep, are foregut fermenters, meaning that plant food undergoes microbial fermentation in the rumen before entering the true stomach (abomasum), thus allowing them to absorb the vitamin B_{12} produced by the bacteria.

 Other mammalian species (examples: rabbits, pikas, beaver, guinea pigs) consume high-fiber plants which pass through the gastrointestinal tract and undergo bacterial fermentation in the cecum and large intestine.
 In this hindgut fermentation, the material from the cecum is expelled as "cecotropes" and are re-ingested, a practice referred to as cecotrophy.
 Re-ingestion allows for absorption of nutrients made available by bacterial fermentation, and also of vitamins and other nutrients synthesized by the gut bacteria, including vitamin B_{12}.

 Non-ruminant, non-hindgut herbivores may have an enlarged forestomach and/or small intestine to provide a place for bacterial fermentation and B-vitamin production, including B_{12}.
 For gut bacteria to produce vitamin B_{12}, the animal must consume sufficient amounts of cobalt.
 Soil that is deficient in cobalt may result in B_{12} deficiency, and B_{12} injections or cobalt supplementation may be required for livestock.

 Animal-derived foods

 Animals store vitamin B_{12} from their diets in their livers and muscles and some pass the vitamin into their eggs and milk.
 Meat, liver, eggs, and milk are therefore sources of the vitamin for other animals, including humans.
 For humans, the bioavailability from eggs is less than 9%, compared to 40% to 60% from fish, fowl, and meat.
 Insects are a source of B_{12} for animals (including other insects and humans).
 Animal-derived food sources with a high concentration of vitamin B_{12} include liver and other organ meats from lamb, veal, beef, and turkey; also shellfish and crab meat.

+In modern industrial agriculture, livestock diets are frequently supplemented with vitamin B_{12} or its precursor, cobalt.
+While ruminants can synthesize B_{12} via gut bacteria if soil cobalt levels are adequate, monogastric animals like swine and poultry require direct supplementation through fortified feed to maintain health and growth rates in intensive farming environments.